 Our exciting research projects are creating new opportunities for research activity that links with small and medium enterprises (SMEs) and other industry partners, while creating a pipeline of skilled workers and researchers.

-- Over its life, the Future Battery Industries Cooperative Research Centre will support a total of 40 HDR students conducting industry-focussed research projects from our partner universities.
+- Over its life, the Future Battery Industries Cooperative Research Centre will support more than 45 HDR students conducting industry-focussed research projects from our partner universities.

 - Our HDR students benefit from scholarships and top-ups, of up to $35,000 pa over 3.5 years for PhD students and 2 years for Master’s students.